 The very controversial assistance was the introduction of social amelioration pay amounting to P 260 billion from government savings.

-The truth is even among this efforts the government cannot sustain the need of each and every Filipino.
+The truth is even among these efforts the government cannot sustain the need of each and every Filipino.
+They cannot, I am sorry.
 As a result, we can see the private sectors including those individual groups have created humanitarian drives.
 The following organizations were seen in the social media who have conducted donation drive to several areas in Metro Manila.
 This work has inspired a lot of Filipinos to conduct their drive to help other people around the world.

 Here are just some of the groups and individuals whom we have shown care to those who are in need.
 (This is not a paid ads)

-In the end, whatever the government is doing on COVID-19 their goal is to at least provide us on what they could sustain.
+In the end, whatever the government is doing during COVID-19 their goal is to at least provide us on what they could sustain.
 Meanwhile, what can we do while we are on lockdown?
-Business opportunities online have emerged to be the next hero in saving our income continuity.
+Business opportunities online have emerged.
+I believe this would be the next business model we can adapt.
+As Rex Mendoza said, “You never control the weather, you control the ship”.